qixils/java-crowd-control/README.md

 # java-crowd-control
-A Java library for interacting with a [crowdcontrol.live](https://crowdcontrol.live) server.
+A Java library for interacting with a [crowdcontrol.live](https://crowdcontrol.live) server which allows easy handling of requests, queuing effects to only allow one of a given type to run at once, etc.

 ## Installation